 The Penguin portion of the game is about The Penguin supposedly going legit and opening an umbrella factory next to his mansion.
 However, what he is actually up to is creating an army of robot penguins to take over the world.
 3ft high penguins armed with revolvers, the world’s slowest gun.
 Batman must install a virus on a small PC in the penguin’s hallway to foil his idiot plot.
-This is the kind of supervillain plot that would foil itself if given a short period, a moderately armed police force, and Batman’s non-involvement.
-Batman should have just d!#ked around in the bat cave for a half hour and let nature take its course.
+This kind of supervillain plot would foil itself in a short period of time and a moderately armed police force, plus Batman’s non-involvement.

 Robin’s been kidnapped… Again.
 And The Joker is behind it.
 He is holding Robin hostage at an abandoned fair that is rigged with dynamite, while The Joker wanders around not caring if/when it goes off.
 This is another one that Batman shouldn’t be involved in.
 This sounds harsh but in the 80s Batman’s turnover of Robins rivaled that of the retail sector.
 Plus if the kidnapped Robin is Jason Todd, the player would have already called up the hotline to have him killed anyway.
 So if Batman sits this one out, he loses the worst Robin, The Joker kills himself and the city has an area of prime estate cleared for condos or some gimmicky factory for a future villain.
 Triple-Win!

 You honestly expect us to play the other versions of this terrible game?
 Sorry, we like to believe this relationship with you, reader, is not abusive.